Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 ### PyPI or CPAN for Mininet
-For this objective, we firstly need a way to create a package for Mininet module/system first.
-From what I know so far (hint: not very much), I think plain old python eggs are quite suitable for packaging a Mininet module/system.
-I need to take a closer look at python eggs to confirm this.

-The next challenge is to actually create the website to host the packages.
-Since I am strictly a leecher from PyPI, I will need to take a look at PyPI or CPAN or possibly other package repository websites to see what are the possible problems in building a website like these.

-####Update #1:

-Looks like typical python source package format is good enough to store the Mininet modules/systems and their dependencies.
-If we use this format, then we will be able to use all existing python tools (e.g. pip) to automatically resolve, download and install dependencies and also to create and upload packages.

-We can either reuse existing PyPI or create a clone of PyPI exclusively to store Mininet modules/systems.
-If we create a clone, then we can simply redirect the package installer (e.g. pip) to download from the clone website instead of PyPI.

-Several available open source clone of PyPI are already available.
-These clones will be useful as a starting point so I won't have to reimplement to PyPI XML-RPC API (used by pip and easy_install internally).
-The one which I prefer so far is this one: https://pypi.python.org/pypi/djangopypi2.

-####Update #2:

-I have evaluated djangopypi2 and concluded that while the features we most likely want are not all supported, with some effort, they should all be implementable.
+For this part of project, my plan is to use the existing Python packaging system for Mininet and build a PyPI clone just for Mininet modules.

-The features currently supported are:
+The benefits of doing this are:
-- Registering/uploading package (or new version of package) through setup.py
-- "pip install SomePackage" is working
+- Module dependencies can already be defined in the packaging system
+- Ability to use existing Python tools (e.g.: `pip`, `setup.py`) to download and upload modules
+- Tools to automatically resolve and download dependencies already exist (e.g.: `pip`, `easy_install`) I intend to use `pip` and `setup.py` to download and upload packages respectively.

+Since the tools already exist, then the only thing remaining is to build the PyPI clone itself.
+The PyPI clone should support:
+1. Package installation using `pip install`
+2. Package uploading using `python setup.py register sdist upload`
-- Package permission (e.g. who can upload new version of a package)
+3. Define package permission (e.g.: who can upload new version of package, who can delete package)

-The features we want but not currently supported are:
+4. UI to search for packages
-- User interface for user registration (currently can only add user manually through admin panel)
+5. UI for user registration
-- User interface for package maintainer to manage package permission (same as user registration, currently can only do this through admin panel)
-- Search for packages in the website

-Features not working, but not really needed:
-- "pip search" does not work, but searching in the website should be enough (Update: This will be fixed by the maintainer)
+6. UI to manage the uploaded packages (e.g.: add/remove maintainer)

+Out of those 6, 1 & 2 are the most troublesome to implement because the website has to adhere to some convention in order for these to work.

+I have already evaluated various existing open source PyPI clone and find that `djangopypi2` is quite functional and maintained relatively well.
+If I am allowed to use djangopypi2 as a base, then 1 & 2 are already done.
+However, I am still waiting for some reply regarding to the licensing issue.

-Other things:
+Other things worth mentioning:
-- Wrapper script to upload/download modules.
-If we use djangopypi2 as our package server, then the commands needed to upload/download modules are quite long e.g.:
+- Wrapper script to upload/download modules should be developed.
+If I use djangopypi2 as our package server, then the commands needed to upload/download modules are quite long e.g.:
-    - Upload: python setup.py register -r local sdist upload -r local
+  - Upload: `python setup.py register -r local sdist upload -r`
-    - Download: pip install --index-url http://localhost:8000/simple/ --extra-index-url https://pypi.python.org/simple/ SomePackage
+  - Download: `pip install --index-url http://localhost:8000/simple/ --extra-index-url https://pypi.python.org/simple/ SomePackage`
-- The user interface is nice enough but it has rough edges here and there.
-Shouldn't take long to fix though.
+- If I use djangopypi2 then I will need to modify website texts accordingly (e.g.: change the website header to "Mininet Repository" or something).

 ### Complete system/VM/experiment archive
 This objective is to be able to quickly replicate experiments.